-• The Garden of Intimacy and Desire (2002-2008), a cycle exploring distinctive visions of magic realism in Jewish and Latinx culture, was created by Klein with Carlos Uriona and Matthew Glassman.
-The Cycle was presented with shared meals and offerings.
-Conversations, a series of discussions, was developed by Stacy Klein and Philip Arnoult around important topics such as Art and Place, Bold Women and Fresh Faces.
+• The Garden of Intimacy and Desire (2002-2008), a cycle exploring distinctive visions of magic realism in Jewish and Hispanic culture, was created by Klein with Carlos Uriona and Matthew Glassman.
+Conversations, a series of discussions, was developed by Stacy Klein and Philip Arnoult.
 The origins of Conversations were set in Boston in 1993 to propose to the theatre community an anti-competitive approach to culture and continued at the Farm in 1997 with a discussion of Cold War collaboration between US and Central Europe.
-By the end of the Garden Cycle, DE bought a new property (2007) for resident artists and students to be able to live long-term. • The Chagall Cycle (2010-2015) was imagined entirely from the visual art of Marc Chagall.
+By the end of the Garden Cycle, DE bought a new property (2007) for resident artists and students to be able to live long-term.

+- The Chagall Cycle (2010-2015) was imagined entirely from the visual art of Marc Chagall.
 Although the Song Trilogy took inspiration from Chagall's work, it was not until this Cycle that performances were created wholly from the visual narrative of an artist.
 This led to expansive design and further development of the Summer Spectacles -- The Odyssey, Shahrazad, and The Firebird -- and a new approach to the inner work of the Ensemble's training and creation process for The Grand Parade, including long-term collaborations with composers, musicians, and dramaturgs.
-At the same time, Ashfield Hilltown residents began to be more involved in the Spectacle creation process: building, landscaping, masonry, and design were among the volunteer jobs which transformed the Farm.

-• The Latin American Cycle (2015-2018) began as a necessity to come to artistic terms with Co-Artistic Director Carlos Uriona's socio-cultural and personal background.
+At the same time, Ashfield Hilltown residents began to be more involved in the Spectacle creation process: building, landscaping, masonry, and design were among the volunteer jobs which transformed the Farm. - The Latin American Cycle (2015-2018) began as a necessity to come to artistic terms with Co-Artistic Director Carlos Uriona's socio-cultural and personal background.
 Cada Luna Azul (Once a Blue Moon) incorporated the songs and dances of South America in a fictional town called Agua Santa during a military dictatorship.
-The performance faced Carlos's history as a theatrical warning of fascism, and people disappeared.
 Performance fostered artistic collaboration, residencies, and mentorships with Latino artists and students from Argentina, Chile, Colombia, Guatemala, Uruguay, Venezuela, and the US.
-Once A Blue Moon continued the type of touring initiated in the Republic of Dreams project: site-specific events in buildings and out-door places which held important contextual meaning, but had been abandoned or unused.
-Uninhabited streets, abandoned churches, unvisited national sites and city parks became touring venues.
-During this period the Conversations series transformed into biennial, multi-day Art and Survival gatherings, initiated by Matthew Glassman, which bring to DE international leaders working in the fields of art, environment, and justice.
+Once A Blue Moon continued the type of touring initiated in the Republic of Dreams project: site-specific events in buildings and outdoor places which held important contextual meaning.
+During this period the Conversations series transformed into biennial, multi-day Art and Survival gatherings, initiated by Matthew Glassman, which brought to DE international leaders working in the fields of art, environment, and justice.